Traditional Ancient Chinese Hairstyles History

 Traditional Ancient Chinese Hairstyles History-17

-As you can imagine, the economy was booming and the market life was lively, so women with well-dressed hairstyles walked down the street to show off their beauty.
+As you can imagine, the economy was booming and the market life was lively, so women with well-dressed hairstyles walked to show off their beauty.

 Of course, in addition to Chaotian Ji, there are also flower bun, Tong Xin Ji (同心髻), Ba Jiao Ji (芭蕉髻), Bao Ji (包髻) and so on.